Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - waiting for permission
 - waiting for emotional clarification

-The character should not exist in a state of permanent observation.
+The character should not exist in a permanent state of observation.

 The character should participate.

-The opening should demonstrate:
+The opening should immediately demonstrate:

 - initiative
 - engagement